Sex as Sacrament, or Siren Song?

 The other way to use sex is to learn to soothe the fundamental, animal impulse behind procreation.
 According to Cayce, our Creator intended us to exchange our life force energy for a higher end - one that is equally creative, but does not necessarily lead to physical birth.
 The readings interpreting Revelation insist that desire has limitless potential when harnessed.
 One way to harness it is to tap a hidden synergy between partners by exchanging life force energy generously without 'the carnal reaction,' or orgasm.

-Paradoxically, this soothes sexual frustration and enhances wellbeing, creativity and spiritual growth.
+Paradoxically, after a period of retraining, this soothes sexual frustration and enhances wellbeing, creativity and spiritual growth.
 By allowing our neurochemistry to function optimally, we bring out the very best emotions in ourselves: patience, gentleness and kindness.
 Even more importantly, when we cease to use sex as animals do, it enables us to act from the heart, the mind, and the higher self.
 As our outlook improves, again we shape our world — this time for the better.

 In short, a practical course of action for "cleansing, purification and consecration" beckons.
 As Cayce advised,